pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "Afraid I might need her I dragged her around"
 --Aaron Weiss, *My Exit, Unfair*

+"And if I ask the same questions
+Well, you say I ask the same questions
+Well, maybe I repeat myself from time to time
+But if I ask the same questions,
+and then I'd know I ask the same questions
+It's 'cause everyone who answers me is a liar!"
+--Aaron Weiss, *Tie Me Up!
+Untie Me!*

 "When they swear their love is real
 The mean 'I like the way you make me feel'"